fullfacing/keycloak4s/README.md

 } yield (u, g)
 ```

-The majority of the functions in a service handler directly corresponds to a admin API route, however a few are composite functions created for convenience, such as the `createAndRetrieve` function seen in the above example which chains a create call and a fetch call.
+The majority of the functions in a service handler directly corresponds to an admin API route, however a few are composite functions created for convenience, such as the `createAndRetrieve` function seen in the above example which chains a create call and a fetch call.

 ## Module: keycloak4s-admin-monix <a name="keycloak4s-admin-monix"></a>
 An alternative of keycloak4s-admin typed to Monix with [Tasks][Task] as the response wrapper and [Observables][Observable] as the streaming type, removing the need to set up the types for KeycloakClient or the service handlers.
 Additionally this module contains reactive streaming variants of the fetch calls allowing for batch retrieval and processing, and a Monix-wrapped Akka-HTTP based sttp backend ready for use.